 - a.
+New construction Doors must be a minimum of 42" in width to easily accommodate medical equipment.
+Door maneuvering clearances, as defined in 521 CMR 26.6, must be provided. - b.
+Existing buildings All ground-floor bedrooms and at least one ground-floor bathroom must have minimum clear doorway opening widths of 32" (as measured from the face on the stop of the latch side to the face of the door when the door is open 90 degrees).
+Door maneuvering clearances, as defined in 521 CMR 26.6, must be provided in all ground-floor bedrooms and at least one accessible ground-floor bathroom. - 6.
+Ceiling Reinforcement and Overhead Tracks - a.
+New construction Ceiling structures in bedrooms, living areas and bathrooms, and the corridors connecting those spaces, must be reinforced to accommodate future overhead tracks to assist in moving residents with mobility impairments.
+The tracks may be installed at the time of construction or at a later time when needed; however, FCF funds can only cover costs incurred during the initial construction phase. - b.
+Existing buildings Not required. - 7.
+Bedrooms - a.
 New construction Bedrooms must be fully accessible and no less than 120 square feet, not including the closet.
 They must accommodate a single bed, nightstand, chair, dresser, and television stand.
 All bedrooms must be provided with telephone and cable TV jacks, internet ports and electrical outlets.
 The quantity of outlets must be in excess of electrical code requirements.
 Closet space must be ample, with either "walk-in" or shallow (24" depth max.) and wide (48" width min.) configurations acceptable.
 Closet space must be no less than 16 square feet. - b.
 Existing buildings Ground floor bedrooms must be fully accessible.
 All bedrooms must be a minimum of 110 square feet (not including closets) to accommodate a single bed, nightstand, dresser and chair.
 Telephone and cable TV jacks, internet ports and electrical outlets must be provided.
-Closet space must be no less than 12 square feet.

-8. Living areas and staff space

-- a.
-New construction A shared living room of approximately 170 square feet must be provided and furnished with several chairs, a couch, end tables, coffee table and television.
+Closet space must be no less than 12 square feet. - 8.
+Living areas and staff space - New construction A shared living room of approximately 170 square feet must be provided and furnished with several chairs, a couch, end tables, coffee table and television.
 In addition, an optional, smaller multi-purpose room of 120 square feet that can be used for private family conferences and by staff is preferred.
 Ideally, this optional room should have a door for privacy.
 Finally, a secure office space for staff must be provided with sufficient room for a desk, files, computer, and phone.
 A locked storage cabinet with a small refrigeration unit for medicines must also be provided in this area.
 This space should be approximately 75 square feet.
 Telephone and cable TV jacks internet ports and electrical outlets must be provided in the staff office space.
 The home must be capable of supporting wireless internet access throughout the building. - b.
 Existing buildings Spaces for the uses defined above must be included either in one location or separately depending on the constraints imposed by the existing layout.
 The home must be capable of supporting wireless internet access throughout the building.